AllanChain/sane-break/README.md

 ### macOS

 Both x86 and ARM version of macOS 12 or newer are supported.
-Older versions may work too.

 ### Windows